Geometrical representation of subshifts for primitive substitutions: Finite extension of a torus translation

-\begin{proof}[Proof of Theorem~\ref{thm:wip}] By Theorem~\ref{thm:dp}, we can assume that $\sigma$ is proper.
-And up to replace $\sigma$ by a power of itself, we can also assume that the only eigenvalue of the matrix which is a root of unity is $1$.
-Then, we use Theorem~\ref{thm:vp}.
+By Theorem~\ref{thm:dp}, we can assume that $\sigma$ is proper.
+And up to replace $\sigma$ by a power of itself, we can also assume that the only eigenvalue of the matrix being a root of unity is $1$.

-Assume that there exists a generalized eigenvector $v$ of sum $1$ for an eigenvalue $1$.
-Then the eigenvalues of the subshift are of the form $e^{2i \pi \alpha}$ with $\alpha = w v$, for some line vectors $w \in \Z^A$.
-As the generalized eigenspace for the eigenvalue $1$ is rational, we can moreover assume that $v$ has rational coordinates.
-We get that the subshift $(\Omega_\sigma, S^n)$ is weakly mixing, with $n \in \N_{\geq 1}$ such that $nv$ has integer coefficients.
+If there is no generalized eigenvector $v$ of sum $1$ for the eigenvalue $1$, then the hypothesis of Theorem~\ref{thm:ef} is satisfied, and the subshift is a finite extension of a translation on the torus $\T^d$.

-Otherwise, the hypothesis of Theorem~\ref{thm:ef} is satisfied, and the subshift is a finite extension of a translation on the torus $\T^d$. \end{proof}
+Otherwise, we use Theorem~\ref{thm:vp}.
+Let $v$ be a generalized eigenvector of sum $1$ for the eigenvalue $1$.
+As the generalized eigenspace for the eigenvalue $1$ is rational, we can assume that $v$ has rational coordinates.
+Then the eigenvalues of the subshift are of the form $e^{2i \pi \alpha}$ with $\alpha = w v \in \Q$, for some row vectors $w \in \Z^A$.
+Hence eigenvalues of the subshift are roots of unity, and it ends the proof of Theorem~\ref{thm:wip}.